rosario-riccio/MLWeatherLabeling/README.md

 # mlpWeatherLabeling

 This software creates a MultiLayerPerceptron to fit a multi-class classification to recognize weather events.
-The forecasting model is based on MLP with three hidden-layer with 100 eurons, 10 input neurons, dinamic output neurons in base the number of labeling; regarding iper-parameters this machine learning softwar, use as loss function the "categorical_crossentropy" and as optimizer "adam".
+The forecasting model is based on MLP with three hidden-layer with 100 neurons, 10 input neurons, dinamic output neurons in base the number of labeling; regarding iper-parameters this machine learning softwar, use as loss function the "categorical_crossentropy" and as optimizer "adam".
 This software extracts csv file created by using Weather Labeling Web App; it will be downloadable from url https://github.com/CCMMMA/Weather-Labeling-Web-Application

 Configuration